MichaelCorelli/Calibration_of_a_real_Robot/README.md

 </p>

 ### Analysis of calibrated parameters
-The initial kinematic parameters (ksteer, ktraction, steer offset and baseline) are updated based on the estimated correction matrix X.
+The initial kinematic parameters (ksteer, ktraction, steer offset and baseline) are updated during the optimization process:
+- the matrix X is decomposed into a rotation and scaling component to extract ksteer, ktraction and steer offset
+- the axis length is included as an optimezed parameters

-Each parameter is rescaled by the corresponding coefficient from X, allowing the calibrated model to better reflect the true motion behavior of the robot.
+This calibration step ensures that the estimated parameters more accurately reflect the true kinematic behavior of the robot.

 ### Correction matrix X analysis
 The correction matrix X compensates for systematic odometric errors:
 - scaling factors in $x$, $y$ and $\theta$
-- cross-couplig effects between $x$ and $y$ directions.
+- cross-couplig effects between $x$ and $y$ directions
+- residual misalignments absorbed by the steer offset

 ### Final verification
 The effectiveness of the calibration is assessed by: